ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04-preliminaries.md

 ::: topic
 ##### Example {-}
 Many programs require an encoding for a collection of objects.
 What is the minimum number of bits needed to represent $n$ distinct code values?
 The answer is $\lceil \log_2 n \rceil$ bits.
 For example, if you have 1000 codes to store, you will require at least $\lceil \log_2 1000 \rceil = 10$ bits to have 1000 different codes (10 bits provide 1024 distinct code values).
 :::

 ::: topic
 ##### Example {-}
-Consider the [binary search <binary search> <AnalProgram>]{.term}
-algorithm for finding a given value within an array sorted by value from lowest to highest.
+Consider the [binary search <binary search> <AnalProgram>]{.term} algorithm for finding a given value within an array sorted by value from lowest to highest.
 Binary search first looks at the middle element and determines if the value being searched for is in the upper half or the lower half of the array.
 The algorithm then continues splitting the appropriate subarray in half until the desired value is found.
 How many times can an array of size \(n\) be split in half until only one element remains in the final subarray?
 The answer is $\lceil \log_2 n \rceil$ times.
 :::

-In OpenDSA, nearly all logarithms used have a base of two.
+Nearly all logarithms we use have a base of two.
 This is because data structures and algorithms most often divide things in half, or store codes with binary bits.
-Whenever you see the notation $\log n$ in OpenDSA, either $\log_2 n$ is meant or else the term is being used asymptotically and so the actual base does not matter.
+Whenever you see the notation $\log n$, either $\log_2 n$ is meant or else the term is being used asymptotically and so the actual base does not matter.
 For logarithms using any base other than two, we will show the base explicitly.

-Logarithms have the following properties, for any positive values of
-$m$, $n$, and $r$, and any positive integers
-$a$ and $b$.
+Logarithms have the following properties, for any positive values of $m$, $n$, and $r$, and any positive integers $a$ and $b$.

 1) $\log (nm) = \log n + \log m$.